alexcasalboni/aws-lambda-power-tuning/README.md

 ## Power Tuner UI

 Lambda Power Tuner UI is a web interface to simplify the deployment and execution of Lambda Power Tuning.
-It's built and maintained by Matthew Dorrian at Liberty IT and it aims at providing a consistent interface and a uniform developer experience across teams and projects.
+It's built and maintained by [Matthew Dorrian](https://twitter.com/DorrianMatthew) and it aims at providing a consistent interface and a uniform developer experience across teams and projects.

 ![Power Tuner UI](https://github.com/mattymoomoo/aws-power-tuner-ui/blob/master/imgs/website.png?raw=true)